department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Note: Used to call special attention to something.
 It is bolded and never in all caps.

-Notice of Disagreement (NOD): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+Notice of Disagreement (NOD): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 number: Spell out this word.
 Don't abbreviate to "No." or "#."